Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 Mississippi State catching Alabama slipping early https://t.co/kQEB4gibH52017-11-12 00:35:14

-It's rare for Alabama to get smacked in the face by an opponent, but the Bulldogs made sure they were the aggressors throughout.
+It's rare for Alabama to get smacked in the face, but the Bulldogs made sure they were the aggressors throughout.
 Mississippi State's 14 points in the first half marked the third-most Alabama's defense had given up in a contest all season.

-Per Will Sammon of the Clarion-Ledger, Bulldogs running back Aeris Williams, who scored both of the team's touchdowns in the first half, seemed to be aware of the magnitude of the game he was playing in:
+Per Will Sammon of the Clarion-Ledger, Williams, who scored both of his team's touchdowns in the first half, seemed to be aware of the magnitude of the game:

 Will Sammon @WillSammon